tobiaslabs/hunch/README.md

 ⚠️ The output JSON file is an amalgamation of a MiniSearch index and other settings, optimized to save space.
 There is **no guarantee** as to the output structure or contents between Hunch versions: you **must** compile with the same version that you search with!

 Some things left to do:
-- [ ] A way to get the list and counts for facets (I'm working on this)
 - [ ] Stemming (undecided if I'll support this...)

 ## License